+Are you asking yourself what are SMART goals?
 When you set a SMART goal, you simultaneously build your plan for how to achieve it.
 How?
 SMART goals are designed in a way that provides a project structure with guidelines while also defining success and outlining exactly how to measure it.

 Breaking Down the SMART Goals Acronym

 Before we jump into examples of SMART goals and how to begin setting them, let’s talk about why they’re called SMART goals (hint: it’s not just because it’s a smart thing to do).
 Each letter in SMART stands for one aspect of the goal that ensures it’s specific, measurable, achievable, relevant, and time-bound.
 Smart, right?

 S Is for Specific When It Comes to SMART Goals

 Using specificity saves us from creating nebulous goals that can be interpreted in a number of ways—ones that could easily be changed as the project moves forward, detracting from what we truly set out to accomplish.
 To make sure you’re creating a specific goal, consider the following questions:

 - What will you accomplish?

 - When do you expect the outcome to be accomplished?